manish021124/ecommerce_django/README.md

 By following these steps, you'll have set up Google OAuth2 authentication for your Django project.
 Users can now authenticate using their Google accounts when accessing your application.

-## Test Login Credentials of eSewa
+## Test Login Credentials for eSewa

 You can use the following test credentials to log in to eSewa for testing purposes: